 RT Journal Article

-JF 2013 IEEE 54th Annual Symposium on Foundations of Computer Science
+JF Proceedings of IEEE 36th Annual Foundations of Computer Science

 TI Transforming men into mice (polynomial algorithm for genomic distance problem)